 Price Discounts – Supplier contracts may offer a discount in return for volume purchases, for prompt payment, or for reciprocal benefits named in the contract.
 Where contract managers can track spending under the contract, they can determine if the prices paid were the lowest the circumstances allowed.
 Managers can then adopt new purchasing strategies or approval processes to insure that future purchases are made in accordance with these discounts.
 In some cases, the managers may be able to recover the overcharges.
 In the case of rebates, the contract manager can identify these and see that they are applied for and claimed.

-CM System Impact – Where possible, integration of a contract management system with the ERP or accounting system can make it easier for a contract manager to access data of spend under the contract or more broadly with a particular vendor.
+CM System Impact – Where possible, integration of contract management software with the ERP or accounting system can make it easier for a contract manager to access data of spending under the contract or, more broadly, with a particular vendor.

 Price Adjustments – Supplier contracts may allow prices to change based on market conditions over the life of the contract – provided the purchaser does the homework to invoke these changes.
 If a product is widely available at a lower cost from other suppliers, a contract manager may use the supplier contract to request a reduction in price.

 CM System Impact – Managing dozens or hundreds of obligations associated with a contract by listing them in a spreadsheet is a common practice.
 The spreadsheet method has limits.
-How much of its organization and follow up logic remains in the head of the spreadsheet owner?
+How much of its organization and follow-up logic remains in the head of the spreadsheet owner?
 How are reminders and workflow produced, if not manually?
 Most importantly, how are failures to meet obligations escalated when problems are not remedied on a first attempt?
-A contract management system with obligation extraction and tracking capabilities minimizes the work involved in capturing and monitoring the obligations, permitting more expertise to be expended in intelligently assessing the status of the obligations.
+Contract management software with obligation extraction and tracking capabilities minimizes the work involved in capturing and monitoring the obligations, permitting more expertise to be expended in intelligently assessing the status of the obligations.

 CM System Impact – Setting up conditional alerts – tasks and reminders that only occur where a condition is met – is a way to bring follow-up attention to unfulfilled obligations.
-In a contract management system, if a deliverable, milestone or fulfillment percentage is not reached by the agreed date, a task tied to the remedy clause of the contract can be assigned, automatically alerting a designated contract manager to invoke the most appropriate remedy, and escalating as needed.
+In contract management software, if a deliverable, milestone, or fulfillment percentage is not reached by the agreed date, a task tied to the remedy clause of the contract can be assigned, automatically alerting a designated contract manager to invoke the most appropriate remedy, and escalating as needed.

-CM System Impact – Knowing when all of their contracts are due to expire or renew is often the first benefit contract managers look for in a contract management system.
-In addition to reporting on contract expiration dates, a contract management system can assign review tasks to contract owners months in advance so they can prepare for renegotiation.
-Conditional alerts can provide greater notice for higher value contracts, or for more complex, long-term contracts.
+CM System Impact – Knowing when their contracts are due to expire or renew is often the first benefit contract managers look for in contract management software.
+In addition to reporting on contract expiration dates, contract management software can assign review tasks to contract owners months in advance so they can prepare for renegotiation.
+Conditional alerts can provide greater notice for higher-value contracts, or for more complex, long-term contracts.